 2018 saw her first two albums released to critical acclaim.
 For ‘Desert Songs’ Esbe chose a selection of 8th-13th century Middle Eastern poets including the Sufi mystic poet, Rumi.
 The second, ‘Mystra – Songs from Byzantium’ was inspired by travels in the Greek Peloponnese and Bulgaria.
 She has just released two albums (October 2019) – 'Ten Songs' which she produced with multi-layered guitars, the one commissioned by her from luthier Alastair McNeill, and 'Far Away' which is a collection of intimate songs for voice and solo guitar.

-A prolific and versatile composer, Esbe has just released her 5th studio album, Saqqara (September 2020) and has recorded the next, Breathe, for a release in 2021.
-She is currenlty recording her 7th album and is co-wrting four other projects, one also ready for release next year.
+A prolific and versatile composer, Esbe released her 5th studio album, Saqqara in September 2020 and UNDER COVER is being released this year.
+She is currenlty recording her 7th album and is co-wrting two other projects.

 Before the Covid pandemic Esbe was preparing for the premiere of Elektra with contemporary music group Cantiaquorum.
 She is now exploring alternative performance media.
 Elektra is a multi-discipline work for chamber group and nine vocalists for which she wrote the original story, music and lyrics.